-WCW had a stable called The Filthy Animals, most of whom were Latin-American gangstas.
-The bookers decided to put Disco Inferno in it.
-They made being Pretty Fly for a White Guy his gimmick and have him screw up the Animals catchphrases (e.g. "it's all swell" instead of "it's all good").
+Summer 1999 in WCW saw the formation of the Filthy Animals, originally composed of Mexican-Americans Rey Mysterio Jr and Eddie Guerrero, Cuban-American Konnan, and Caucasians Kidman and Torrie Wilson.
+Guerrero left for WWE at the start of 2000.
+Later that year, along with Mexican wrestler Juventud Guerrera and Latina valet Tygress, the bookers decided to put Disco Inferno in it.
+They made being Pretty Fly For A White Guy his gimmick and have him screw up the Animals catchphrases (e.g. "it's all swell" instead of "it's all good").
 He even got renamed to Disqo, a reference to hip-hop artist Sisqo who was experiencing faddish popularity at the time.

 In the latest editions of Shadowrun, of the flaws you can take, a few of them are Ork and Elf poser, which makes you the fantasy equivilent with obvious drawbacks.

 A variation: OG Loc from Grand Theft Auto: San Andreas may be black himself, but it quickly becomes apparent that he's pretty bad at trying to be 'gangsta'.
 He does manage to make a music career out of it for a while, but that's only because he has CJ steal Madd Dogg's rhymebook.